sipeed/TinyMaix/README.md

 And now just put them into your project, compile it~

 ## How to train/convert models
 There are training scripts in examples/mnist to learn how to train simple mnist models.
+> Note: you need install TensorFlow2.x first.

 After training and save h5 models, you can use scripts in tools to convert to tmdl or c header files.